towersvault/shinpokered/patches_and_info/Guide_to_New_Player_Functions.md

 Find the house with the game corner CHIEF in Celadon City.
 Talk to him after beating the Elite-4 to find he's in some dire straights.
 He will offer to buy the pokemon in your team's first slot from you.

+**Bulk Coin Seller**
+One of the Rocket grunts walking around Celadon City will now sell you 1000 coins at a time.

 **Special Safari Event**
 A new NPC can be utilized in the Safari Zone Gate after beating the Elite-4.